sekyurra/studium/docs/01-guides/01-crafting/04-equipment.md

 #### Words of Warning

 :::caution
-If you **don't** plan on overmelding your left side equipment (head, body, hands, legs, and feet) and tools, do not get this set!
+This bears repeating: If you **don't** plan on overmelding your left side equipment (head, body, hands, legs, and feet) and tools, do not get this set!
 It is a waste of gil and/or resources.
 Go with the standard level 90 set above.

 If you **do** plan on overmelding your equipment, you MUST get this set.
 The Perfectionist's items **cannot** be overmelded.
 :::